root-edu/pr-demo/README.md

 git push origin mybranch - will create a new branch in github and push your changes to that

 ### Step 4 - Create PR in github
-Login to github and create a PR
+Login to github and create a PR for review